andriycraft/FrogDocs/README.md

 const FormTypes = require("../../src/player/FormTypes");

 const form = new Form();
-// REMEMBER: FormTypes.FORM is also supported, but is has very limited functionality.
-FormTypes.CUSTOMFORM is better form.type = FormTypes.CUSTOMFORM
-form.title = "Title"
-form.id = 0
+// REMEMBER: FormTypes.FORM is also supported, but is has very limited functionality (only support for text and buttons).
+FormTypes.CUSTOMFORM is better form.type = FormTypes.CUSTOMFORM form.title = "Title" form.id = 0